ARKADOS GROUP, INC. - 10-Q - Management's Discussion and Analysis of Financial Condition and Results of Operations

 Liquidity and Capital Resources

-sources of revenue from our operations.
-No assurance can be given that we can
+revenue from our operations.
+No assurance can be given that we can engage in any

-engage in any public or private sales of our equity or debt securities to raise
+public or private sales of our equity or debt securities to raise working

-working capital.
-We have depended, in part, upon loans from investors and there
+capital.
+We have depended, in part, upon loans from our present stockholders or

 Our present material commitments are the compensation of our employees,